 Freeing arrays: new[] and delete[]

 In C, there's only one major memory allocation function: malloc.
-You use it to allocate both single elements and arrays:
+You use it to allocate both single elements and arrays:int *x = malloc( sizeof(int) );and you always release the memory in the same way:

 int *x_array = malloc( sizeof(int) * 10 );